softchris/golang-book/03-packages/03-io/11 file management/README.md

 Working with these libraries implies you are interested in doing the following:

-- Read and write to files
+- Read and write to files.
-- Create, delete, and copy files and directories
+- Create, delete, and copy files and directories.
-- Compress files and directories
+- Compress files and directories.
-- Work with various file formats like JSON, CSV and XML
+- Work with various file formats like JSON, CSV and XML.

 ## Read and write to files